jeffplourde/TechEnDDS/README.md

 DDS Example for TechEn
 ==============

-Join the RTI Infrastructure Community ICE_IC01
+ICE_IC01
 ------------------
+Join the RTI Infrastructure Community ICE_IC01 to download RTI libraries for DDS.

 [http://www.rti.com/downloads/rti-dds.html](http://www.rti.com/downloads/rti-dds.html)

-Ensure that NDDSHOME refers to the location of the RTI DDS target package
+NDDSHOME
 -------------
+Ensure that the NDDSHOME environment variable refers to the location of the RTI DDS target package
 ```
   export NDDSHOME=/path/to/ndds
 ```